dm03514/blog/nogroup/technical-interviews-level-setting/README.md

 - How do you ensure that a solution functions correctly?
 - How do you tell if a deployment is successful?
 - Suppose that you’re creating an HTTP service and recently made a successfully deploy but some time later customers start to report a degradation of service, how do you go about figuring out the source of the issue?
+- Explain the steps of a request and response from curl to a web service like google.

+Each of the gradients may have one or more specific invariants.
+An invariant for **How do you ensure that a solution functions correctly?** may be:

+- Must mention automated testing

+Because the question are so open ended the candidate usually has to choose a level of abstrction that they are most familiar with, which provides a strong signal in itself.

+Gradient scoped invariants are where specific role requirements can be expressed.
+Consider the example of the HTTP Request/Response.
+If this question is asked to a backednd we candidate and they fail to mention load balancing tiers.
+The goal of this methodology is to make these requirements explicit and increase objectivity of evaluation.

+To illustrate how gradients may be evaluated, consider the question:

+**How do you ensure that a solution functions correctly?**

+Common answers may be:

+- Unit Tests
+- TDD
+- Service Tests
+- CI/CD
+- Reliance on QA
+- Manual Verification
+- Monitoring

+Strong Level Setting indicators may be:

+- Not Mentioning Tests - Entry
+- Mentioning: Run it and Watch with Logs - Entry
+- Tests & No Monitoring - Mid

+# Conclusion

+I have found technical level setting to be a crucial step in materializing an understanding of candidates technical abilities.
+Technical Level setting is not a replacement for demonstrating specific technical requisites but can be a powerful fun interview step that provides low false positives and negatives for qualifying candidates for specific roles.
+Technical Leveleing is based on ensuring candidates comply with invariants ccombined with questions that allow candidates abilities to emerge.
+A large number of the interviews that I gave ~5 / 30 (16%) I received direct feedback from the candidate describing these as fun!!!
+This stage is often a fun free feeling discussion.
+Happy Interviewing!